Computer Lab 6: Automating Science with Opentrons & Code Agents

 At the end of this lab, submit in your Google Drive folder:

-1. Completed Notebook from Part I.
+1. Completed Notebook

 3. Gemini Chat History showing your designed experiment.

-4. Short Markdown Report (REPORT.md) summarizing:
+4. Markdown Report (REPORT.md) summarizing:

 • What protocol you designed.